STARK FoundationSTARK Foundation

 ‘Computer & I.T.’ vertical

-Each batch starts with a core competency (Typing or Tally), then builds adjacent skill sets — MS applications, web browsing, applying for jobs online.
+Batches start with a core competency (Typing or Tally), then build adjacent skills: MS apps, web browsing, applying for jobs online.
 Soft-skill prep is woven in: resume building, mock interviews, communication fundamentals.
-Where vacancies open up in the local market, we connect students directly.
+We connect students to local vacancies directly.

 ‘Clothing & Designing’ vertical

-Two-tier program: a 3-month certificate course and a 6-month diploma.
-Beyond training, the centre operates as a small workshop — students take work orders, mentor newer students, and learn the working dynamics of supplying to local vendors and clothing brands.
+Two-tier program: 3-month certificate and 6-month diploma.
+The centre operates as a small workshop where students take work orders, mentor newer students, and learn the dynamics of supplying to local vendors and clothing brands.

 STARK FOUNDATION | PAGE 04